SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 - [Page Editor](https://help.sap.com/docs/SAP_FIORI_tools/17d50220bcd848aa854c9c182d65b699/047507c86afa4e96bb3d284adb9f4726.html?locale=en-US): Create and maintain annotation-based UI elements
 - [Page Map](https://help.sap.com/docs/SAP_FIORI_tools/17d50220bcd848aa854c9c182d65b699/bae38e6216754a76896b926a3d6ac3a9.html?locale=en-US): Change the structure of pages and application-wide settings

-> Note: The recommendation is to use the SAP Fiori tools to create new pages or to enhance existing ones with additional features as the tools generate the required annotations into the annotations file.
+> Note: The recommendation is to use the SAP Fiori tools to create new pages or to enhance existing ones with additional features as the tools generate the required annotations in the annotations file.
 For better readability, you can restructure the annotations afterwards.

 The most relevant files are the following:
 - [`app/poetryslams/annotations.cds`](../../../tree/main-single-tenant/app/poetryslams/annotations.cds): Configure the annotations to change the appearance of UI elements.
 - [`app/poetryslams/webapp/manifest.json`](../../../tree/main-single-tenant/app/poetryslams/webapp/manifest.json): Define the information about the application (for example, application names, routes, navigations, and so on).
 - [`app/poetryslams/webapp/index.html`](../../../tree/main-single-tenant/app/poetryslams/webapp/index.html): Define the appearance of the first UI of your application that is opened via a managed app router or local testing.
 This can either be a single component or a [sandbox environment for the SAP Fiori launchpad](https://help.sap.com/docs/SAP_NETWEAVER_AS_ABAP_FOR_SOH_740/9765143c554c4ec3951fb17ff80d8989/896efc419d994463a7c148b6904760a8.html?locale=en-US).
 In this example, the generated file is adopted as described in the section about [sandbox environment for the SAP Fiori launchpad](https://help.sap.com/docs/SAP_NETWEAVER_AS_ABAP_FOR_SOH_740/9765143c554c4ec3951fb17ff80d8989/896efc419d994463a7c148b6904760a8.html?locale=en-US).

-In the next paragraphs some content of these files are explained to showcase what may be achieved how.
-However, this tutorial will not explain every single line of these files.
-So you may just replace the content of the generated *annotations.cds*, *manifest.json*, and *index.html* from the example implementation ([annotations.cds](../../../tree/main-single-tenant/app/poetryslams/annotations.cds), [manifest.json](../../../tree/main-single-tenant/app/poetryslams/webapp/manifest.json), and [index.html](../../../tree/main-single-tenant/app/poetryslams/webapp/index.html)).
+In the next paragraphs, some of the content of these files is explained to showcase what may be achieved and how.
+However, this tutorial will not explain every single line of these files, so you may just replace the content of the generated *annotations.cds*, *manifest.json*, and *index.html* from the example implementation ([annotations.cds](../../../tree/main-single-tenant/app/poetryslams/annotations.cds), [manifest.json](../../../tree/main-single-tenant/app/poetryslams/webapp/manifest.json), and [index.html](../../../tree/main-single-tenant/app/poetryslams/webapp/index.html)).

 #### Using Different User Interface Pages

-The [manifest.json](../../../tree/main-single-tenant/app/poetryslams/webapp/manifest.json) of the *poetryslams* app defines a poetry slams list report (*PoetrySlamsList*), a poetry slams object page (*PoetrySlamsObjectPage*) and a bookings object page (*PoetrySlams_visitsObjectPage*) and specifies the navigation between the pages in the *routing* section.
+The [manifest.json](../../../tree/main-single-tenant/app/poetryslams/webapp/manifest.json) of the *poetryslams* app defines a poetry slams list report (*PoetrySlamsList*), a poetry slams object page (*PoetrySlamsObjectPage*) and a bookings object page (*PoetrySlams_visitsObjectPage*), and specifies the navigation between the pages in the *routing* section.

-The *PoetrySlams_visitsObjectPage* shall not be opened when the create of a booking in the poetry slams object page is done , therefore set the [*inline* creation mode](https://sapui5.hana.ondemand.com/sdk/#/topic/cfb04f0c58e7409992feb4c91aa9410b) in the [manifest.json](../../../tree/main-single-tenant/app/poetryslams/webapp/manifest.json).
+The *PoetrySlams_visitsObjectPage* shall not be opened when the creation of a booking in the poetry slams object page is done, therefore set the [*inline* creation mode](https://sapui5.hana.ondemand.com/sdk/#/topic/cfb04f0c58e7409992feb4c91aa9410b) in the [manifest.json](../../../tree/main-single-tenant/app/poetryslams/webapp/manifest.json).

 ```json
     "controlConfiguration": {